AwaNoodle/firstStepsWithDocker/readme.md

 We are going to use the kitematic/hello-world-nginx container to run nginx.
 This provides an instance of nginx which is configured to serve a website from a known location.
 Lets get the container up and running.

 Unlike Whalesay, nginx isn't going to exit quickly.
 As you'd expect, nginx will run like a service and stay resident until we tell it to stop.
 If we were to run this like Whalesay, nginx would start up and tie up the terminal until we exited it with ctrl-c.
 A better approach would be to run nginx in the background.
 We can do this with the **-d** switch to run the container detached.

 We also need to be able to talk to nginx.
-The container was created to expose port 80 which nginx is in turn set to listen to.
+The container was created to internally expose port 80 which nginx is set to listen to.
 While nginx is listening to port 80 in the container, we still need to tell Docker how we want to bind that port to one on the VM (which is the Docker host).
 This gives us a point of indirection where we can listen on a VM port (say 9876) and bind that to port 80 on the container.
 Since we are dealing with a VM built by Vagrant, we have another level of indirection where we need to consider how Vagrant exposes the port to the host.
-Essentially, with our VM, we end up with
+Essentially, with our VM, we end up with:

 Host Machine (port 9123) -> Vagrant VM (9123 forwards to 80) -> Docker (80 forward to 80)

-We tell Docker to bind ports using the **-p** switch, in the form of **-p \<host port\>:\<container port\>**.
+We tell Docker to bind ports using the **-p** switch, in the form of **-p [host port]:[container port]**.
+We can direct any port we like, as long as it doesn't cause a conflict.

 We also want to give our instance a name, instead of relying on a hash code or auto-generated name.
 Simply, we do this using the **--name** switch.
+As a rule, it's always useful to give the containers a name.
+You don't want to be looking a 20 containers based on the same image and generated names.

 Putting this all together, this looks like: